Written by DWH

-Girls: Alex Bartle, Rahannah Gillette-Vernon, Nicole Kendall, Emily McIlwain, Gaby Miles, Molly Renfer, Pippa Wingate and Leah Dyson (2nd claim DMV).
+Girls: Alex Bartle, Rahannah Gillette-Vernon, Gaby Miles, Jenny Miles and Leah Dyson.

-Boys: Marc Arrogah, Tucker Bryant, Aidan Fahey, Patrick Hillyer, Oliver Horrocks, Kyan Koranteng, Asher Nelson, Tom Parry, Nikolaj Schubert & Will Trimble.
+Boys: Matthew Broderick, Tucker Bryant, George Corcoran, Aidan Fahey, Patrick Hillyer, Oliver Horrocks, Kyan Koranteng, Gordon Lester, Asher Nelson, Tom Parry, Kiran Richards, Nikolaj Schubert & Hugh Baker.

-My thanks go to our team of officials (Clare Nelson, Camilla Thrush, Susanne Dietrich, Frank Schubert, David Barrington & Maurice Joyce) as well as the parents who gave all the team their support.
+My thanks go to our team of officials (Clare Nelson, Gill Broderick, Michele Wicks (making a brief return to the NJAL fold), David Parry, David Barrington & Maurice Joyce) as well as the parents and families who gave all the team their support.